SoftwareHeritage/swh-deposit/docs/specs/spec-loading.rst

 Metadata loading
 ~~~~~~~~~~~~~~~~

-- the metadata received with the deposit should be kept in the
+- the metadata received with the deposit are also kept in the
   ``origin_metadata`` table before translation as part of the loading process
   and an indexation process should be scheduled.